ozwolf65/devbot/README.md

 ## Get Started
 Clone the repo and change `src/const.ts`, setting `base_url` to the url of your API and `own_url` to the url of the frontend site.
-A public key also needs providing in `assets/notifications.ts` to match the key for your chosen web push service Then build the Dockerfile and deploy to your chosen environment.
+A public key also needs providing in `assets/notifications.ts` to match the key for your chosen web push service.
+Then build the Dockerfile and deploy to your chosen environment.